mezaisrael/vim-cyber-theme/README.md

 # Cyber Theme

-Cyber theme is a theme for vim neovim it has a cyber punk feel and it has a lot of contrast
+Cyber theme is a theme for vim or neovim it has a cyber punk feel and it has a lot of contrast

 ## Screen Shots
 ![cyber theme with split screens](/images/cyber-screenshot.png)